 - LEGAL ST 206 "Law and Society"

-- 5 law-related courses (either offered by Legal Studies or on our list of approved electives);
+- 5 law-related electives (either offered by Legal Studies or on our list of approved electives);

 at least 3 must be at the 300‐level

-*Courses listed as “Related courses” may be double‐counted towards the minor without limit.
+*Requirements listed as “related courses” in another major may be double‐counted towards the minor.
+Our electives are not considered "related courses".
 Double counting rules can be complicated; review these FAQs on the Weinberg website.

 Students can easily track their progress by completing the appropriate minor worksheet: